Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Introduction

-In \cite[Theorem 8]{MiW17c}, it was shown that a linear system on a general Banach space with distributed controls is ISS if and only if there exists a coercive ISS Lyapunov function, which is an equivalent norm on $X$.
-By taking squares, we can always find a 2-homogeneous Lyapunov function, which is however not quadratic in general, even if $X$ is a Hilbert space.
-Moreover, \cite[Theorem 8]{MiW17c} claims that on Hilbert spaces such a system is ISS if and only if there exists a non-coercive, quadratic ISS Lyapunov function. \emph{In Section~\ref{sec:Coercive quadratic Lyapunov functions for linear systems with bounded input operators}, we show that one cannot expect to have a coercive quadratic Lyapunov function even if additionally the system is supposed to be analytic.
-However, we also show that a coercive, quadratic Lyapunov function exists if the underlying semigroup is similar to a contraction semigroup on Hilbert space, which not a strong limitation in practice.}
+\textbf{Contribution.} \emph{In this paper, we give necessary and sufficient conditions for the existence of quadratic ISS Lyapunov functions for linear systems with bounded input operators, and prove the first converse ISS Lyapunov theorems for linear analytic systems with unbounded input operators. \fsc{The candidates for Lyapunov functions arise from rephrasing classical results on analytic semigroups, and when they are similar to contractive ones.
+While the related techniques are well-known and already present in infinite-dimensional systems theory, our contributions lie in the theory of ISS Lyapunov functions.
+For instance, while the coercivity of our Lyapunov functions is well-known from relations to the holomorphic functional calculus, it was not previously known for which control operators these become ISS Lyapunov functions.}} In \cite[Theorem 8]{MiW17c}, it was shown that a linear system on a general Banach space with distributed controls is ISS if and only if there exists a coercive ISS Lyapunov function, which is an equivalent norm on $X$.
+By taking squares, we can always find a 2-homogeneous Lyapunov function, which is, however, not quadratic in general, even if $X$ is a Hilbert space.
+Moreover, \cite[Theorem 8]{MiW17c} states that on Hilbert spaces, such a system is ISS if and only if there exists a non-coercive, quadratic ISS Lyapunov function. \emph{In Section~\ref{sec:Coercive quadratic Lyapunov functions for linear systems with bounded input operators}, we show that one cannot expect to have a coercive quadratic Lyapunov function even if additionally the system is supposed to be analytic.
+However, we also show that a coercive, quadratic Lyapunov function exists if the underlying semigroup is similar to a contraction semigroup on Hilbert space.} \fsc{The latter property is well-studied in abstract Hilbert space semigroup theory and can, e.g.\ characterized by Callier--Grabowski--Le~Merdy theorem, see e.g.\ \cite[Theorem 7.3.7]{Haase06}.
+In well-behaved examples, this property is often trivially given as the semigroup is even contractive (with respect to a suitably chosen Hilbert space norm), which typically arises from modelling energy balances in physical systems and is usually checked implicitly when well-posedness is argued (Lumer-Phillips theorem).
+Moreover, for self-adjoint and normal semigroup generators, the contraction property is trivially satisfied.
+Yet, the question whether a given semigroup is similar to a (Hilbert space) contractive one is, in its general form, not at all trivial, see e.g. \cite{OlT25,OlT25b} for a recent in-depth analysis.
+In this work, this property will be a structural assumption for some results.
+Most of our results relate to analytic semigroups on Hilbert spaces relying on classical results relating the boundedness of the holomorphic functional calculus for sectorial operators and similarity to contractions \cite{Haase06}. }